arielldev/gpo-fishing/README.md

 1. **Install pip** (Python's package manager - downloads code libraries)

-   Download Python from https://python.org and check "Add to PATH" during installation
+   Download Python from https://python.org and make sure to check/enable "Add to PATH" during installation

 2. **Clone or download this repository**